Paradise | Contemporary Sri Lankan food in Soho

 A couple of those… and you certainly will be in paradise.

-NOTE: Paradise is due to open in October.
+NOTE: Paradise is due to open on 18th November.
 You can find out more at their website right HERE.

 Pardise | 61 Rupert Street, Soho, London W1D 7PW